busynoggin/static-error-pages/README.md

 * In the site configuration, create error handler sections for each of the error types you wish to handle this way, e.g. `404`, `403` and so on.
 Each type of error requires a separate error handler.
-* For each failure code, configure the "FQCN" of the handler: `BusyNoggin\StaticNotFound\Handler\PageErrorHandler`.
+* For each failure code, configure the "FQCN" of the handler: `BusyNoggin\StaticErrorPages\Handler\PageErrorHandler`.
 * For each failure code, configure the page (either select a TYPO3 page one or use a full URL).

 This enables the handling of the particular type/types of errors.
 Then, in order to generate the static files of the